codegangsta/Astroneer/docs/dialogue/scene_14_legacy.md

-# Scene 14: Legacy and Impact[PlayerQuestionsLegacy]
+# Scene 14: Legacy and Impact - Vulnerability and Defensiveness

 [SceneAriaLegacy]

 [PlayerLegacyInquiry]
-Player: "With all the work you put into these ships, Aria, what do you hope to leave behind?"
+Player: "You're pouring so much into these ship designs, Aria.
+What kind of legacy are you hoping to build?"

 ## Aria's Responses

 [AriaLegacy01]
-"I'm crafting vessels that'll endure the test of time and space.
-I want my name to be synonymous with innovation, to be whispered in every shipyard and academy."
+_Aria's voice carries a mix of passion and a hint of defensiveness._ "Legacy?
+I'm here to revolutionize space travel.
+To be a name that changed the industry, not just a footnote in its history."

 [AriaLegacy02]
-"To me, it's about the here and now—making a ship that changes a life today, not just one that's idolized tomorrow.
-If I can do that, I've succeeded."
+_She softens slightly,_ "But it's not just about making a name.
+It's about today's work impacting tomorrow.
+If my ships can inspire or protect, then I've done my job."

 ## Player Response Options

-[PlayerLegacyResponseAdmiration]
+[PlayerLegacyResponseSupport]
-"That’s a noble pursuit.
-To create something that lasts beyond ourselves, it's the dream of every true engineer."
+"Your determination is admirable.
+You're not just building ships; you're building the future.
+That's a legacy in itself."

-[PlayerLegacyResponseRealistic]
+[PlayerLegacyResponseThoughtful]
-"Remember, the most enduring legacy is the advancements we make, not the recognition we get."
+"It's good to aim high, but remember, the greatest legacies are often the unexpected impacts, the ripples we create."

-[PlayerLegacyResponseCautious]
+[PlayerLegacyResponseConcern]
-"It's important to have goals, but make sure you're also living in the moment, not just for the future."
+"It's great to have goals, Aria, but don't get lost chasing them.
+Sometimes the best legacy is a life well-lived, not just well-worked."

-[PlayerLegacyResponseProvocative]
+[PlayerLegacyResponseChallenging]
-"Legacy is a heavy load to carry.
-Are you building for the ages, or are you searching for something else in your work?"
+"A legacy, huh?
+Is this about making a mark, or is there something deeper you're searching for in your work?"

 ## Aria's Follow-up Responses

-[AriaLegacyReponseToAdmiration]
+[AriaLegacyResponseToSupport]
-"Thank you, Cap.
-It's the kind of dream that keeps you up at night—in a good way.
-And when one of my ships launches, it feels like a piece of that dream becoming real."
+_She nods, her eyes bright._ "Thanks, that's the plan.
+To push the boundaries, to leave something lasting and meaningful."

-[AriaLegacyResponseToRealistic]
+[AriaLegacyResponseToThoughtful]
-"That's true.
-The stars don't care about fame, do they?
-It's the journey there, the breakthroughs that make the trip possible—that's the real legacy."
+_Her gaze drifts, contemplative._ "I never thought of it that way.
+Maybe the legacy isn't just the ships, but the journeys they enable, the stories they become part of."

-[AriaLegacyResponseToCautious]
+[AriaLegacyResponseToConcern]
-"You've got a point.
-Sometimes I'm so focused on the blueprint in front of me that I forget to look up and just watch the stars."
+_A moment of genuine reflection crosses her face._ "You're right; it's easy to get caught up.
+I've been so focused on the destination, I might be missing the journey."

-[AriaLegacyResponseToProvocative]
+[AriaLegacyResponseToChallenging]
-"Maybe it is a bit of both.
-I pour my heart into these ships, but maybe... maybe I'm also trying to chart my own course, find where I truly belong among the stars."
+_Aria's response is tinged with defensiveness, her expression firm._ "Look, I know what I'm doing.
+This isn't just about making my mark.
+It's about fulfilling a vision, a purpose.
+Sure, I'm driven, but who isn't in this field?
+I'm here to make a difference, and that's exactly what I plan to do."